Lateral collateral ligament (LCL) reconstruction

 During the first six weeks, you might need to wear a leg brace to limit the movement of your knee, and you’ll need to use crutches to keep the weight off it.

 Your physiotherapist will give you some gentle exercises to help build up the muscles and mobility of your knee.
 You should be able to use an exercise bike once you are off your crutches.

-You should be able to return to work four to six weeks after the operation, if your job isn’t physically demanding.
+You should be able to return to work around six weeks after the operation, if your job isn’t physically demanding.
 Those with more active jobs will need a longer recovery time.

-It usually takes six months to make a full recovery and return to sports.
+It usually takes six to nine months to make a full recovery and return to sports.

 Book an appointment today

 Our telephone lines are open 8am to 8pm Monday to Friday and 8am to 2pm Saturdays.

 Alternatively, fill out our appointment request form and we'll be in touch shortly.

 Please note - regrettably we are unable to answer specific medical questions or offer medical advice via email or telephone.